Small Caliber Ammunition Market Size and Share

 Recent Industry Developments

-• February 2025: The US Army initiated construction of a 450,000-square-foot ammunition facility at Lake City Army Ammunition Plant in Missouri.
-Operated by Olin Winchester, it will produce 385 million cartridges and 490 million projectiles annually for Next Generation Squad Weapons.
+• February 2025: The US Army commenced construction of a 450,000-square-foot ammunition facility at the Lake City Army Ammunition Plant in Missouri.
+Operated by Olin Winchester, the facility is designed to produce 385 million cartridges and 490 million projectiles annually for the Next Generation Squad Weapons program.

-• January 2025: FN Herstal launched the SAAT project with EUR 8.3 million (USD 9.63 million) in funding across nine European states to develop common small-arms ammunition standards, including advanced projectile prototypes.
+• January 2025: FN Herstal initiated the SAAT project, which secured EUR 8.30 million (USD 9.63 million) in funding from nine European states.
+The project aims to develop standardized small-arms ammunition, including advanced projectile prototypes.

 Table of Contents for Small Caliber Ammunition Industry Report